gabriel-ferr/RecurrenceMicrostatesAnalysis.jl/docs/src/tutorial/quantifiers.md

 # Quantifiers

-Quantifiers are measures used to characterize specific properties of a system.
+Quantifiers are measures used to characterize specific properties of a dynamical system.
-Currently, RMA provides five quantifiers that can be computed or estimated from a microstate distribution.
+Currently, Recurrence Microstates Analysis (RMA) provides five quantifiers that can be computed or estimated from a microstate distribution.

-Three of them are estimations of classical Recurrence Quantification Analysis (RQA) measures: **recurrence rate**, **determinism**, and **laminarity**.
+Three of these correspond to classical Recurrence Quantification Analysis (RQA) measures:
-One corresponds to an information-theoretic entropy.
-And, the final quantifier is the **disorder** measure, which is defined using the microstate distribution as the basis for applying the method.
+**recurrence rate**, **determinism**, and **laminarity**.
+One is an information-theoretic entropy measure.
+The final quantifier is **disorder**, which is defined directly in terms of the microstate distribution and exploits symmetry properties of recurrence structures.

-In this section, we describe each of these quantifiers and explain how to compute them using the RecurrenceMicrostatesAnalysis.jl package.

 All quantifiers implemented in the package inherit from [`QuantificationMeasure`](@ref), and their computation is performed using the [`measure`](@ref) function.

 ```@docs
 QuantificationMeasure